 The Company's mineral projects are in the exploration stage.
 Resource exploration, development, and operations are highly speculative, characterized by a number of significant risks, which even a combination of careful evaluation, experience and knowledge will not eliminate.
 Few properties that are explored are ultimately developed into producing mines.
 Unusual or unexpected formations, formation pressures, fires, power outages, labour disruptions, flooding, explosions, cave-ins, landslides and the inability to obtain suitable or adequate machinery, equipment or labour are other risks involved in the operation of mines and the conduct of exploration programs.
 The Company must rely upon consultants and contractors for exploration, development, construction and operating expertise.
-Substantial expenditures are required to establish mineral resources and mineral reserves through drilling, to develop metallurgical processes to extract the metal from mineral resources and, in the case of new properties, to develop the mining and processing facilities and infrastructure at any site chosen for mining.
+Substantial expenditures are required to establish mineral resources and mineral reserves through drilling, to develop the mining and processing facilities and infrastructure at any site chosen for mining.